Rules for Students’ Travel Grants

 7 – The following key dates apply to Travel Grant applications:

-8 – In case the Travel Grant is awarded, the granted applicants will receive a complimentary registration code according to their status: a Student Global Registration (R07) code if the applicant is not presenting a paper, or a Limited Global Registration (R02) code for an author presenting a paper.
+8 – In case the Travel Grant is awarded, the granted applicants will receive a complimentary registration code according to their status: a “Student” Registration (R-4-S) code if the applicant is not presenting a paper, or a “Limited” Registration (R-2-L) code for an author presenting a paper.
 In case the applicant had registered before the Travel Grant is awarded, the registration fee will be waived and refunded directly.

 9 – The reimbursement of the travel fees will be done after the receipts are provided.

-10 – The number of the Travel Grant to be issued depends on budget availability.
+10 – The number of Travel Grants to be issued depends on budget availability.

 11 – A Travel Grants Committee decides on the awarding of the travel grants, being composed of: Steering Committee Chair from the current edition of the conference, and Technical Programme Chairs from the current and previous editions of the conference.